See the new State of Employee Engagement research report

 What do we mean by effective workplace communication?

-Effective communication is a two-way street.
-Establishing context as the sender, and choosing the proper medium or channel can be critical.
+Establishing context as the sender, and choosing the proper medium or channel, is critical.
 Effective communication should always have a context that forms the setting and necessity for the statement, idea, or question being shared.
 Setting includes any external circumstances like urgency, opinions, or culture.

 The sender is another important aspect of effective communications.
 Messages are written based primarily on the medium that they travel through.
-It’s the sender’s responsibility to encode the information or idea that they are trying to share so that it can be received.
+It is the sender’s responsibility to encode the information or idea that they are trying to share so that it can be received.

-The medium, or channel, is how the message is communicated, for example verbally, electronically, or on paper.
-Technology has drastically improved the mediums that we have to communicate across the workplace.
-Communication channels in this day and age enable us to be constantly connected to each other.
-Within reason, you can get ahold of just about anyone at any time.
+The medium, or channel, is how the message is communicated — verbally, electronically, or on paper.
+Technology has improved the mediums available to communicate across the workplace.
+Communication channels today enable constant connection across teams, locations, and time zones.

 Maximizing connectivity is one of the primary goals of any communication medium.
-According to the McKinsey Company advisory firm, employee productivity increases 20-25% in organizations where employees are highly connected.
+According to McKinsey, employee productivity increases 20-25% in organizations where employees are highly connected.
 Connectivity requires high-performing platforms to facilitate idea sharing and conversations.

 The final element to effective communication is the receiver.
 Receivers decode messages using context and observation to interpret information and create their own thoughts.
 Receivers provide feedback when they receive information, to confirm both receipt and understanding.

-Quantifying and qualifying workplace communication can be difficult for businesses with employees working virtually.
+Measuring communication effectiveness can be difficult for businesses with employees working virtually.
 Without a physical representation of communication channels and networks, employees often forget who they are supposed to be communicating with on a daily basis.

 Virtual communication tools and applications bring a workforce together by facilitating the number of connections.
 Every workplace is different, but across a business functional area or an organization, everyone should be able to connect with each other.